Chir0student/AppAddict-Rasticrac/README.md

 Known bugs/To-Do:

-- MEGA API needs to be implemented and fixed, if possible!
+- MEGA API needs to be implemented, if possible!
 (Fixing By DblD)

-- Check the aasubmit.php files, they probably aren't good...
+- Check the aasubmit.php files, they aren't good...
 (To be Fixed By tjglass)

-- iTunes Locator doesn't work properly (I think...)
-(Fixing By tjglass)
+- iTunes Locator doesn't work properly (Fixing By tjglass)

 - Some weird debug messages (not really debug messages, but it looks stupid) (To Come)

-- Binary in the cracked ipa has cryptid = 1 (need to fix/DblD)